 What Happens After You Upload

-Upload your file, check the results, fix any errors, and re-upload if needed.
+Many issues are caught during validation, before the import runs.
+Once the import has run, check the results, fix any remaining errors, and re-upload if needed.
 Success files show what got created.
 Failure files tell you what went wrong.

 When Things Go Right